UIT-GamApp-Studios/uit-gamapp-studios.github.io/README.md

 # Game Dev Club Site

+## Guideline for update information

+If you want to show media (image, video, ...) inside pages, uploading them into folder media.
+Learn me about embedding in case you want to embeed pptx, doc, ... or some thing else.

+Main page: visit and edit index.md

+About page: updating the json data in _data/about.json.
+If you want to change the template, visit about.md.

+Games page (product): visit folder _posts/games, create new md file for new blog, update md content and md metadata.
+Note that you must set the right filename.

+Resources page (blog): visit folder _posts/resources, create new md file for new blog, update md content and md metadata.
+Note that you must set the right filename.

 ## Getting Started

 The site is built with [Jekyll](https://jekyllrb.com/docs/), a static website generator running off of Ruby.